 5. Check your plants for bugs.

 Of course, it is also still possible that your plant is bothered by unwanted insects.
 A plant with bugs may have misshapen or discolored leaves, holes in the leaves, or folded/rolled leaves.
 The leaves may also show white patterns or abnormal growth on the leaves.
-Check the front and back of the leaves, the stem and the potting soil.
+Check the front and back of the leaves, the stem and the potting soil, if necessary with a magnifying glass.
 To be sure if your plant is suffering from bugs and then to find out which ones and how to get rid of them again, we recommend you visit our PLNTS Doctor page.
-We also have a handy blog with some good tips.
-You can find it here!
+Here is a list of the most common pests on plants and how to treat them.

 6. Hold off on the fertiliser.

 It may be tempting to give your plant a nutritional boost with some fertiliser, but don’t do it yet!
 If a plant is struggling, fertiliser can actually damage its delicate roots.
 Wait until the plant has recovered.

 Stay in the good mood